-ritual + story + play = well-being
+ritual + story + play = transformation

 RUNA brings together people from diverse and diasporic cultural, spiritual, and religious backgrounds.
 These shared values help us create a foundation for our community where differences and uniqueness are honored, not flattened into a single story.